timmseth/gmdb-static/README.md

 ## Common Problems
 ### The Spellbook Doesn't Work!
 This is almost always caused by the php-dom or php-xml modules not being installed.
 The spellbook does some document magic stuff that requires them.
-If you cant install those for some reason I recommend [TheBombZen Grimoire](https://github.com/thebombzen/grimoire/) since this implementation is based on that anyways.
+If you can't install those for some reason I recommend [TheBombZen Grimoire](https://github.com/thebombzen/grimoire/) since this implementation is based on that anyways.

 ## Credits:
 - Web Application made by [Seth Timmons](https://sethtimmons.com/) using [Bootstrap](https://getbootstrap.com/).